firefinancialservices/fire-business-api-openapi/docs/Accounts & transactions/swift.md

 title: SWIFT accounts
 excerpt: >-
   The SWIFT network is a global messaging network allowing members to exchange information.
-It allows Fire customers to receive international payments directly to their Fire account.
+It enables Fire customers to receive international payments directly to their Fire account.
 deprecated: false
 hidden: true